airbr/anagram-string/README.md

 # [Source Code](/src/variations.js)

 This is a JavaScript focused repository for the web and node CLI to compare strings and determine if they are anagrams.
 This project is built originally from a MIT licensed web starter shell project.
-Additionally, I have added some basic Mocha tests.
+Additionally, I have added some basic Mocha tests and CI/CD testing with Github Actions.

 The sources and planning that went into this project are documented in [SOURCES.MD](/SOURCES.md).